blue-llama/e-treasure-hunt/README.md

 and Maps JavaScript APIs enabled, and an API key.
 See <https://console.cloud.google.com/apis/dashboard>.

-NOTE: these API key are passed to clients, so you must ensure you have appropriate usage limits configured to avoid being charged in case of mis-use.
+NOTE: these API keys are passed to clients, so you must ensure you have appropriate usage limits configured to avoid being charged in case of mis-use.
 You may also wish to employ additional security measures e.g. configuring an allowed redirect URI.